 Conner Hills Peafowl - A lot of good information on this site, including a link to record keeping.

-If there is information I have missed or gotten wrong, please leave a reply and I will update/amend the first post!
+If there is information I have missed or gotten wrong, or if you have additional basic questions please feel free to send me a PM!

-If there are useful links I have missed (and I have), please post them and I'll add them in too.
+If there are useful links I have missed (and I have), please PM them to me and I'll add them in too.